 Biscoff No Bake Cookies

+But.
 No bake cookies are not pretty.
 Let’s just get that out there.
 These are no exception.
-I almost didn’t share this recipe because I cringe every time I look at this photo (yup, only one) but these are super tasty and so easy to make.
+I almost didn’t share this recipe because I cringe every time I look at this photo.
+However, they have two things going for them: they are super tasty and so easy to make.
 Both of which I love.

-Okay–I need to go back to no-bake cookies for a minute.
 You know the traditional chocolate version?
-I don’t know if this is a West Michigan thing, a Dutch thing, or just a weirdo thing about my family, but we always called them cow plops.
+I don’t know if this is a West Michigan thing, a Dutch thing, or just a weirdo thing about my family, but we always call them cow plops.
 No lie.
 How disgusting is that?
 I’ll surely embarrass myself in public some day calling no-bake cookies cow plops.
+Maybe I should call this Biscoff version blondie cow plops.
+Just kidding.

 - 1/2 cup granulated sugar